abonie/quickcheck-state-machine/talk/bobkonf-2019/slides.md

 # Adjoint Inc's `libraft`

-* Raft is a consensus algorithm (complicated)
+* Raft is a consensus algorithm
 * Simplified: how do we get a bunch of nodes to agree on a value?
 * Simplified:
     1. The nodes elect a leader
     2. All requests get forwarded to the leader
     3. Leader makes sure changes get propagated to the followers
 * Complications (faults we inject):
+    + Network traffic loss
     + Nodes joining and parting
-    + Network traffic loss
     + Network partitions
     + ...